027ff8b880126382/yvsou-cms/README.md

 ## About yvsou-cms

 **yvsou-cms** is a powerful content management system developed with Laravel.
-It features fine-grained permission control, dynamic directory structures, and is designed for extensibility and commercial readiness.
+It features fine-grained permission control, dynamic directory structures, and is designed for extensibility and commercial readiness.  yvsou-cms is a newly redeveloped content management system built with Laravel, encompassing the core functionalities of the DSCloud Platform, which was originally launched in 2011 by Hangzhou Domain Zones Technology Co., Ltd.

 ---